TayyabSuhail123/SCDL-set-builder/README.md

-# DJ Set Builder & SoundCloud Downloader
+# AI DJ Set Builder & SoundCloud Downloader

 ## Overview
 This project automates the process of downloading tracks from SoundCloud, analyzing their musical features, and building a DJ set with AI-powered recommendations.